Fellowships Requiring Separate Application

 course of their studies, and he will serve as an academic and professional

 mentor to the designated Palmer Fellows.
-Please indicate your interest in the Palmer Fellowship in your personal statement, as you outline your public service career goals.
+Please indicate your interest in the Palmer Fellowship on your application (under financial aid consideration) or in your personal statement, as you outline your public service career goals.

 Ajello Graduate Fellowship in Energy and Environmental Policy

 Each year up to two MPA students will be selected as Ajello Fellow(s) in Energy and Environmental Policy.
 Ajello Fellows will be chosen based upon their demonstrated interest in energy

 and environmental policy, and exceptional academic preparation.
 Each Fellow will have the opportunity to engage in research projects under the direction of Professor Peter Wilcoxen, the Ajello Professor in Energy and Environmental Policy.
 The Ajello Fellowship will be provided in two parts: a full time graduate assistantship and an additional cash stipend of $12,000 to be used toward additional tuition and/living expenses.
 The Ajello Fellowships have a value of over $68,000 (2020-2021 pricing).
 Please indicate your interest in the Ajello Graduate Fellowship on your application (under financial aid consideration) or in your personal statement, as you outline your interests and career goals as they relate to energy and environmental policy.